deanmao/deanmao.github.com/_posts/2012-08-09-converting-lua-code-into-json-via-js.md

 ### Code conversion

-I converted (esprima)[https://github.com/deanmao/esprima] so that one could pass in lua code as a string and would return a json object converted from a lua table object.
+I [forked esprima](https://github.com/deanmao/esprima) so that one could pass in lua code as a string and would return a json object converted from a lua table object.
 I was surprised how simple it was to convert esprima to become a lua parser.
 The author did a great job of maintaining code quality and readability.